opea-project/GenAIExamples/comps/llms/text-generation/vllm/langchain/README.md

 ## 🚀3.
 Set up LLM microservice

-Then we warp the VLLM service into LLM microcervice.
+Then we warp the VLLM service into LLM microservice.

 ### Build docker